martincooney/BaxterDemo/readme.md

 This is code for a basic demo of the Baxter robot.
 You can get the robot to paint by recording motions, or have the robot introduce itself in a classroom, etc.
+Extended versions of this code were used for the Baxter robot to paint some paintings for the international robot art competition (robotart.org), and to act as a teaching assistant for the Design of Embedded and Intelligent Systems (DEIS) robotics course at Halmstad University, Sweden.

 2. Content